jstolarek/jstolarek.github.io/drafts/websites.md

 pages.
 This was also the time when lots of online portals offered free hosting.
 In the west this was typically GeoCities, but here in Poland I used Onet.
-When signing up one would not only get an email address but also a few megabytes of disk space to host a web site.
+When signing up one would not only get an email address but also a few megabytes of disk space to host a website.
 I know that by today's standards 2 or 5 megabytes is laughably low, but back then it was more than enough.
-Later in its lifetime Fremen Zone changed hosting and included some multimedia downloads, growing the page size to total of around 75 megabytes.
+Later in its lifetime Fremen Zone changed hosting and included some multimedia downloads, growing the page size to a total of around 75 megabytes.

-Fremen Zone was initially intended to be dedicated to Dune II strategy game.
+Fremen Zone was initially intended to be dedicated to the Dune II strategy game.
 A very rough first prototype looked like this (this is the highest resolution screenshot I have):

   PHOTO: fremenzone proto 1